SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 With the 10.16+ release, when an administrator changes permissions inside a role, users who have this specific role assigned and use OAI-Secure will be logged out.

 The purpose of this measure is to enhance security and to make sure that all OAI-Secure users have access to the relevant information in Cumulocity IoT, without compromising secure access to the information.
+We recommend that administrators announce this change and notify about the change, because the logged-in users will immediately be logged out, and all their changes will get lost.
+Therefore this action requires scheduling.

 Basic authentication users will not be affected by this change.